cor3man/CopperCompilerPlugin/README.md

-Go to project directory - run sbt, ~run in order to build project
+Go to project directory - run sbt package in order to build project

 using: scalac -Xplugin:<builded.jar> <tested_class.scala>